IgniteUI/igniteui-docfx/en/components/exporter_excel.md

 ### Customizing the Exported Content

 In the above examples the Excel Exporter service was exporting all available data.
-There are situation in which you may want to skip exporting a row or even an entire column.
+There are situations in which you may want to skip exporting a row or even an entire column.
 To achieve this you may hook to the `onColumnExport` or `onRowExport` which are fired respectively for each column or each row and cancel the respective event by setting the event argument object's `cancel` property to `true`.

 The following example will exclude a column from the export if its header is "Age" and if its index is 1: